rehierl/node-tree-outliner/2-tree-of-nodes/1-0-path-of-nodes.md

 * `t suffix-of s`, `u suffix-of s,t`
 * (strictly|loosely)? pre-, sub-, in-sequent entries

-In general, paths `p1` and `p2` are not necessarily identical if they share a common prefix and a common suffix: `p1=(p1,...,pA,i1,...,iB,s1,...,sC)`, `p2=(p1,...,pA,j1,...,jD,s1,...,sC)` for `B and D in [0,+Infinity)`.
+Note that paths `p1` and `p2` are not necessarily identical if they share a common prefix and a common suffix: `p1=(p1,...,pA,i1,...,iB,s1,...,sC)`, `p2=(p1,...,pA,j1,...,jD,s1,...,sC)` for `B and D in [0,+Infinity)`.
 They might still differ in an infix (i.e. `(B > 0)` and/or `(D > 0)`).